chaos-mesh/chaos-mesh/doc/io_chaos.md

   errno: "32"
 ```

-If `errno` is not specified, it will be generate randomly.
+If `errno` is not specified, it will be generate randomly on runtime.

 ### mixed